 All the development process participants have to understand why the app is needed and what target actions of users will bring the result.
 For example, a photo editor app has user actions like uploading photos and using tools for photo correction.
 Unfortunately, use-cases are not frequently obvious.

 Define a number of problems that the app has to solve.
 The app’s logic and functionality depend on the tasks it solves.
 Make sure that users don’t need to take many steps to achieve the goal and carefully thought-out navigation brings them to target actions.
 Prepare a prototype.
 It helps to visualize user behavior within the app and define use-cases.

-Pitfall: No research of target audience
+Pitfall: No research on the target audience

 Without analyzing your target audience, you cannot understand how a future mobile app should look like and what elements you need to consider for building a UX architecture.
 When you know your target audience, you can separate the required features from the functions that are better to avoid.

 Investigate potential app users and ensure that the app meets their needs and works for their perception.
 For instance, if an app is targeted at preschool children, it can include bright colors and animated characters.
 On the contrary, if the app audience is elderly, try to create a simple menu and use large-scale letters.